 To make it super easy for you to use these, we’ve taken these 30+ Journal Prompts for Kids and put together this cute FREE printable for you!

 You can either print it off and hang it on your fridge…or try this idea.

 Let the kids cut up the different prompts and place them in a bowl.
 Each day, your child can draw out a prompt to work on for that day.

 I love how these prompts not only support my child’s reading and writing over the summer, but also encourages him or her to utilize math skills, as well.
 And did I mention that they are fun and creative, too?

-Below you can read through all the various journal prompts.
+If you don’t have a printer, you can read through all the various journal prompts below.
 Please pass this freebie along to any teachers or parents in your lives.
 We hope this resource gets utilized in schools and homes all over to inspire more writing in kids’ lives!

 30+ Journal Writing Prompts for Kids

 Ways to use a journal to support your child’s reading: